 This is the most important safety step.
 Before you touch a single pipe, you must shut off the utilities connected to your old water heater.
 Start by turning off the main water supply to your house.
 Next, locate the gas shut-off valve for the water heater and turn it to the “off” position.
 Finally, go to your electrical panel and switch off the breaker that powers your current water heater.
 Double-check that everything is off before proceeding.
 If you have any uncertainty about this process, stop and call for professional plumbing services.

-A Quick Guide to Removing Your Old Heater
+How to Remove Your Old Water Heater

 With the utilities off, you can begin removing your old tank heater.
 First, connect a hose to the drain valve at the bottom of the tank and empty all the water into a floor drain or outside.
 Once it’s empty, you can disconnect the water, gas, and electrical lines.
 Keep in mind that installing a tankless unit is more complex than a simple tank replacement.
 It often requires new plumbing configurations, different venting, and specific knowledge of gas lines and electrical components, which can be a challenge for a DIY project.